pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep4.md

 ## Create Post List Component

-Both pages use the `PostList.svelte` component to display posts.
-By now, we should have a clear understanding of how to [create and use components in SvelteKit](https://svelte.dev/tutorial/svelte/nested-components) as well as [how to pass `$props` using the spread operator](https://svelte.dev/tutorial/svelte/spread-props).
+Both pages will use the `PostList.svelte` component to display posts.
+We will now be [creating our first component in SvelteKit](https://svelte.dev/tutorial/svelte/nested-components), [pass `$props` to it](https://svelte.dev/tutorial/svelte/declaring-props) [using the spread operator](https://svelte.dev/tutorial/svelte/spread-props).
+This functionality allows us to customize the displayed list, depending on whether it's used under `/blog` or `/projects`.

 `src/lib/components/PostList.svelte`:
 ```svelte